Santo Tomas, La Union: Shrine of Nuestra Señora del Mar Cautiva Parish Church

 Religion plays an important role in the town's culture.
 The patron saint of the town fishermen is Senora Virgen del Mar Cautiva (Virgin of the Sea), whose Feast Day is celebrated every 26 April) at Poblacion.

 One of Santo Tomas' cultural icons is the 1785 Holy Guardian Angels Parish Church, which celebrates the Patronal Fiesta on October 2.
 Its Parish Priests are Father Raul S. Panay and Fr.
 Emmanuel Bahiwag under the Vicariate of St. Francis Xavier under Vicar Forane, Fr.
 Joel Angelo Licos, under the jurisdiction of the Diocese of San Fernando de La Union (Dioecesis Ferdinandopolitanus ab Unione, Suffragan of Lingayen – Dagupan), a diocese of the Latin Catholic Church in the Philippines.
 The diocese was established in 1970 from the Archdiocese of Nueva Segovia.

-In 1845, Padre Santiago Romero, Kura Paroko's carved three religious statues for the Church out of devotion to the "Virgin of the Rosaries".
+In 1845, Father Santiago Romero carved three religious statues for the Church out of devotion to the "Virgin of the Rosaries".
 The statues depicted the Blessed Mother, St. Michael the Archangel, and the Holy Guardian Angels (patron of the Church).
 "Matutina" through the China Sea is held yearly on July, where the three images are inserted in three boxes and delivered to Santo Tomas by sailboat.
 In Bolinao, Pangasinan, Jolo pirates seized the "Matutina" and threw the three boxes of the statues into the sea, after severing the left forearm of the Virgin Mary.
 Although two of the boxes sank, the Virgin's allegedly remained dry and floated to the parish priest of Santo Tomas.
 The surviving statue was enthroned at the Church on July 19, 1845, amid reports of miracles, conversions, and healing.
 Augustinian friar Padre Lorenzo Rodriguez created a replacement arm for the statue out of gold and then a second out of ivory.
 Today, the ivory arm is displayed on the statue, fastened to it with string.